 As there are many factors to a safe and injury-free birth, there are many ways in which medical malpractice can seriously harm a child or a mother during labor.
 While medical professionals are meant to focus on the safety of mother and child, serious errors regularly arise and cause major losses in Florida and across the country.

 Not all births turn out well.
 Birth injuries can occur even when a physician delivers the best possible care.

 But in the case of an avoidable and preventable outcome, where a reasonable standard of care was not provided during the birth of a child, the Florida birth injury attorneys at Farah & Farah can help.

 Contact the Jacksonville Birth Injury Attorneys at Farah & Farah

 An injury to your baby equates to an injury to you and your entire family.
 In the event that your child was injured as the result of a preventable mistake on the part of medical staff, you may be able to pursue compensation for damages such as present and future medical bills, loss of future income, pain and suffering, at-home care, loss of quality of life and others.
 At Farah & Farah, our Jacksonville birth injury attorneys are committed to protecting you and your family and can help you understand your legal rights and options.

 Our Jacksonville birth injury attorneys are equipped to handle all types of birth injury investigations which may include the hiring of medical experts to determine whether your child’s injury was avoidable.
-You will want to contact an attorney in a timely manner because there is a statute of limitations on filing medical malpractice cases in Florida.
+You will want to contact an attorney in a timely manner.
 The longer you wait, the more difficult it may be to file a claim.